 Apparently the Commission knows the ‘intent of Parliament’, while Parliament itself might not do so.
 Is the Commission only a facilitator of deception, and don’t they have a mission to put voters first?
 At best the Commission holds that Whitehall and Parliament fully understood voting theory and therefore intentionally presented the UK population with a biased choice, so that voters would be compelled to neglect the complexities of leaving or even a break-up of the Union.
 Obviously the assumption that Whitehall and Parliament fully grasp voting theory is dubious.
 The better response by the Commission would have been to explain the pitfalls of voting theory and the misleading character of the referendum question, rather than facilitate the voting disaster.

-Note: This article first appeared in the Newsletter of the Royal Economic Society / LSE Brexit.
-The article gives the views of the author, and not the position of EUROPP – European Politics and Policy, nor of the London School of Economics.
+This article first appeared in the Newsletter of the Royal Economic Society, it gives the views of the author, and not the position of LSE Brexit, nor of the London School of Economics.

-Thomas Colignatus is an econometrician (Groningen 1982) and teacher of mathematics (Leiden 2008), Scheveningen, Holland.
+Thomas Colignatus is the science name of Thomas Cool, an econometrician (Groningen 1982) and teacher of mathematics (Leiden 2008), Scheveningen, Holland.